kevinyswong/kevinyswong.github.io/index.md

 <span id="Walk-through-woods"></span>
-  I was walking in the woods a year or two ago with someone who was telling me that a massive underground mycelium network connected all the trees around us.
-  He said mycelia are sentient and can live for thousands of years.
-Then he told me that in the grand scheme of things, we humans aren't the top dog in the world but rather play just a small part.
+  I was walking in the woods a year or two ago with someone who was telling me that a massive underground mycelium network connected all the trees around us, saying that mycelia are sentient and can live for thousands of years.
+He told me that in the grand scheme of things, we humans aren't the top dog in the world but rather play just a small part.
 I didn't make much of the trite comment at the moment, though later the thought occurred to me: every deer,